When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

 Jungle Bus vs. Your Own Car

-If you have rented a car for your Kyushu trip (see our guide: Do You Need a Rental Car for a Family Trip to Fukuoka? for advice on driving in the region), you can drive your own vehicle through the Safari Zone.
+If you have rented a car for your Kyushu trip, you can drive your own vehicle through the Safari Zone.

-- Pros: It is cheaper (no bus fee), you can go at your own pace, and it is private (great for crying toddlers or nursing babies).
+- Pros: It is cheaper (no bus fee), you go at your own pace, and it is private—great for crying toddlers or nursing babies.

 - Cons: You cannot open your windows, and you cannot feed the animals.
 You are strictly observing.

-- Our Verdict: Do the Jungle Bus first for the excitement, and if the kids want more, drive your rental car through the course afterward (you can usually drive through as many times as you want with the entrance fee).
+- Our Verdict: Do the Jungle Bus first for the excitement.
+If the kids want more, drive your rental car through the course afterward—you can usually loop as many times as you like on the entrance fee.

 The Contact Zone: Hands-On Fun

-While waiting for your Jungle Bus slot, or after the tour, the walk-through area provides a more relaxed pace.
+While waiting for your Jungle Bus slot, or after the tour, the walk-through area offers a more relaxed pace.

-- Petting Zoo: There are areas to pet kangaroos (yes, they hop right around you), miniature horses, and guinea pigs.
+- Petting Zoo: Pet kangaroos (yes, they hop right around you), miniature horses, and guinea pigs.

-- Cat & Dog Salons: Unique to Japanese parks, these are indoor “houses” filled with specific breeds of dogs or cats.
-There is a small extra fee to enter, but for kids who miss their pets back home, spending 20 minutes cuddling a calm cat can be very comforting.
+- Cat & Dog Salons: Indoor “houses” filled with specific breeds.
+There is a small extra fee, but for kids missing their pets, 20 minutes cuddling a calm cat is very comforting.

-- Miniature Horses: You can experience pony rides (check age/height restrictions on the day).
+- Miniature Horses: Pony rides are available—check age and height restrictions on the day.

 Logistics: Getting There and Discounts

-African Safari is located in a mountainous area, making access slightly tricky without a car, but it is manageable.
+African Safari sits in a mountainous area, making access slightly tricky without a car—but it is manageable.

 Access from Beppu